 Sessions for the 2021 American Meteorological Society (AMS) Annual Meeting are being announced.
 If you will be leading a session relevant to the Atmospheric Radiation Measurement (ARM) user facility or Atmospheric System Research (ASR), please let us know.
 We are collecting this information to be shared on the ARM and ASR websites as it is provided.

-The 2021 meeting includes a number of interesting conferences organized by ARM/ASR researchers or relevant to ARM/ASR themes, which cover various session topics in atmospheric chemistry, aerosols, clouds, and precipitation as well as topics related to measurements and data analysis.
+The AMS meeting includes a number of interesting conferences and symposia organized by ARM/ASR researchers or relevant to ARM/ASR themes.
+They cover various session topics in atmospheric chemistry, aerosols, clouds, and precipitation as well as topics related to measurements and data analysis.

-Learn more about each meeting and find details about the proposed sessions at the following web pages:
+Find details about the conferences, symposia, and proposed sessions at the following web pages:

 - 11th Symposium on Advances in Modeling and Analysis Using Python